Parents – Get Help for Your Child

 If your child is suicidal, it’s a medical emergency.
 Please CALL 911 for medical personnel or 988 for mental health personnel.
 If your child is in psychosis or mania, take him/her to the Emergency Room!

-Importantly, we are not a crisis center and don’t provide intervention services.
-However, we are happy to provide this list of resources to locate help for your child.
+Importantly, we are not a crisis center and don’t provide intervention or treatment services.
+However, we are happy to provide this list of resources to help you locate help for your child.

-If you need to get help for your child who is addicted to marijuana, having mental health challenges, or is in psychosis, we have mental health care locators and treatment centers that understand Cannabis-Induced Psychosis listed below.
-Being listed on this page does not imply an endorsement from Johnny’s Ambassadors.
+If you need to get help for your child who is addicted to marijuana, having mental health challenges, or is in psychosis, click the “Find Treatment Near You” button below.
+On this page, we have listed mental health care locators and treatment centers that understand cannabis-use disorder (CUD) and cannabis-induced psychosis (CIP).
+Being listed on this page does not imply an endorsement or recommendation from Johnny’s Ambassadors.
 Since we do not know your child and aren’t clinicians, we can’t provide a recommendation to a particular center.
-It is your responsibility to call the center and determine proper fit.
+It is your responsibility to call the center and determine proper fit along with your child’s doctor.

 More thoughts from Aaron Weiner, a member of Johnny’s Ambassadors Scientific Advisory Board: